WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 >
 > **5th Level:** While holding the core, the warlock knows the *magic weapon* spell and can cast it without expending a spell slot once per long rest.
 >
-> **9th Level:** While holding the core, the warlock knows the *bloodlust and heroism* spell and can cast it without expending a spell slot once per long rest.
+> **9th Level:** While holding the core, the warlock knows the *✦ bloodlust and heroism* spell and can cast it without expending a spell slot once per long rest.
 >
 > #### Supremacy Evolution
 > A felguard in service to a demonologist evolves into a fel lord at 14th level.
 Its skin turns gray and it increases in size, wielding a massively oversized axe.
 It gains the following benefits:
 > - Its size increases to Large, causing its Legion Axe attack to deal an extra die of damage and have a range of 10 feet.
 > - As an action it can slam its weapon into the ground, causing it to buckle.
-Treat this as though it cast *earth tremor* as a 2nd level spell using your warlock spell save DC.
+Treat this as though it cast *earth tremor ^XGE^* as a 2nd level spell using your warlock spell save DC.
 > - As an action, it can make a single attack roll targeting any number of creatures within 10 feet.
 Roll damage for a Legion Axe attack for each creature that the attack roll would hit.

 <img src='https://www.gmbinder.com/images/DCctq70.jpg' style='position:absolute; bottom:-200px; right:0px; width:800px' />